Thank you for your interest in my work and studio practice!

-I create custom made-to-order pieces, as well as small-batch pottery with rich imagery that incorporates the form and surface.
+I create custom hand-etched wall tiles and commission pieces, as well as a collection with rich imagery that incorporates the form and surface.
+I am represented by several galleries, and am also interested in collaborating with interior designers and art consultants on special projects.

 I was born in King City, Ca., the second of four children.
 We grew up riding horses, raising 4-H animals, building fence and, as teenagers, working various jobs in the family's newspaper and printing business.
 Hard work and leadership were encouraged.
 Creativity was the norm: My grandmother was an artist and writer, my dad was a writer and all of my siblings grew up to be musicians, writers, printers and makers.

 After high school, I went off to college to earn my stripes as a journalist.
 I left school before graduation, joining the staff of a daily newspaper in California's central valley, which was exploding with growth.
-There, I covered beats ranging from crime to water issues and education, and learned how to ask questions and think about others' perspectives.
 Eventually, I left to start a public relations and design firm specializing in print media.
 Within a few years, the firm had morphed into a full-service agency and was thriving.

 I wandered into my first clay class with the intention of injecting a little fun and creative exploration not tied to satisfying clients' needs.
 Instead, I found a whole new world - and have been exploring its various paths ever since.
 After exhausting the local clay scene, I took intensive seminars and workshops at Arrowmont School of Art and Craft in Tennessee, Sierra Nevada College in Nevada and Mendocino Art Center in California.